pnkraemer/probdiffeq/docs/examples/smoothing.md

 ## Traditional simulation

-If you are used to calling traditional solve() methods, use one of the conventional smoothers (i.e. not the fixed-point smoothers).
+If you are used to calling traditional solve() methods, use one a conventional smoother (i.e. not the fixed-point smoother).

 ```python
 eks0 = solvers.MLESolver(smoothers.Smoother(recipes.IsoTS0.from_params()))